adonisjs/v6-docs/content/docs/testing/browser_tests.md

 ![](./browser_tests_output.jpeg)

 ## Reading/writing cookies
 When testing inside a real browser, the cookies are persisted throughout the lifecycle of a [browser context](https://playwright.dev/docs/api/class-browsercontext).

-Japa creates a fresh browser context for each test; therefore, the cookies are shared with all the pages you visit using the `visit` helper.
+Japa creates a fresh browser context for each test, therefore the cookies from one test will not leak onto other tests.
+However, multiple page visits inside a single test will share the cookies, because they are using the same `browserContext`.

 ```ts
 test.group('Home page', () => {